phflot/tfake/README.md

 )
 ```

 This model is based on a U-Net architecture with a ResNet-34 encoder pre-trained on ImageNet.
 It takes three-channel RGB input images and outputs a single-channel thermal image with a sigmoid activation function.
+For training progress of the thermalization model see [ThermalizationCode/ThermalizerOutput.ipynb](https://github.com/phflot/tfake/blob/main/ThermalizationCode/ThermalizerOutput.ipynb).

 ### Landmarking